Routine use cases

 The short version

-"How to choose a small face yoga step for habit restarts" is a planning question, not an appearance promise.
-For choose a small face yoga for habit restarts, the reader wants to keep private photos contextual rather than definitive in a private check-in where the user wants notes without feeling scored.
-For choose a small face yoga for habit restarts, Orena can help with a simpler App Store decision path.
-For choose a small face yoga for habit restarts, it should not turn a photo into a diagnosis.
-Use choose a small face yoga for habit restarts to choose one low-pressure action; the guide carries the workflow.
+"Small step: habit restarts" is a planning question, not an appearance promise.
+For small step: habit restarts, the reader wants to keep private photos contextual rather than definitive in a private check-in where the user wants notes without feeling scored.
+For small step: habit restarts, Orena can help with a simpler App Store decision path.
+For small step: habit restarts, it should not turn a photo into a diagnosis.
+Use small step: habit restarts to choose one low-pressure action; the guide carries the workflow.

 Editorial guide